6 reasons you should invest in a solar system for your home in 2019

 System prices have never been lower

-The cost of solar panels and inverters have dropped substantially over the last 10 years and systems are cheaper and more accessible today.
+The cost of solar panels and inverters have dropped substantially over the last 10 years and systems have never been more affordable or accessible than they are today.
 In 2010, a 5kW system would have set you back a cool $25,000.
-Today, you’ll spend around $5,000 – $7,000 for a decent quality 5kW system.
+Today, you’ll spend around $3,000 – $7,000 for a decent quality 5kW system.

 Generous Government rebates are still available

-Under the Federal Government’s Renewable Energy Target (RET), when you install a system you produce Small Technology Certificates (STCs), which are a form of rebate.
+Under the Federal Government Solar Rebate, when you install a system you produce Small Technology Certificates (STCs), which are traded for a substantial rebate.
 This amount is taken off the price of the system by the installer.
-This amounts to around $4,000 for a 5kW system.
+Currently you can receive a rebate up to the amount of $3,700 to reduce the cost of a solar system.

 Feed in tariffs still pay you for the power you export to the grid

 A Feed in Tariff is a payment you receive from your retailer per kWh for the power your system produces that isn’t consumed in the house, and therefore sold back to the grid.
-Although this rate is substantially less than it was 5 or 6 years ago, system prices are also much less so payback periods are still about the same at around 3-5 years.
+Although this rate is substantially less than it was 5 or 6 years ago, system prices are also much less, so payback periods are still about the same at around 2-5 years.

 Systems last for decades

 Solar panel and inverter technology has come a long way over the years and is extremely reliable.
-Because solar panels have no moving parts, most come with performance warranties 25 years, and inverters, which are the brain of the system typically have warranties around 10 years.
-With systems paying for themselves in between 3 and 5 years, your system will pay for itself long before its out of warranty.
+Because solar panels have no moving parts, most come with performance warranties of 25 years, and inverters, which are the brain of the system typically have warranties around 10 years.
+With systems paying for themselves in between 2-5 years, your system will pay for itself long before its out of warranty.